Siobhan Sutcliffe, PhD, ScM, MHS

 Faculty, Master of Population Health Sciences (MPHS) Program

-Dr. Sutcliffe is an associate professor and epidemiologist in the Division of Public Health Sciences.
-She regularly teams with clinicians, basic scientists and social scientists to apply her epidemiologic expertise to a diverse array of research studies, including health outcomes studies, clinical trials, mixed-methods studies, comparative effectiveness studies, translational studies and biomarker studies.
+In addition to her independent research, Dr. Sutcliffe regularly teams with clinicians, basic scientists, and social scientists to apply her epidemiologic expertise to a diverse array of research studies, including health outcomes studies, therapeutic and preventative clinical trials, mixed-methods studies, comparative effectiveness studies, translational studies, and biomarker studies.

 St. Louis, MO 63110